honguyenbinh/Postal/README.md

 If any of that sounds cool to you, please send a pull request!

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms that you can find here: [CodeOfConduct][].

+## Requirements

+- Xcode 8
+- OS X 10.10 or later
+- iOS 8.0 or later

 ## Installation